Mirroring Call-by-Need, or Values Acting Silly: The Silly Abstract Machine

 \item Note that: \begin{enumerate} \item $\sizep\run{\seasym_2} \leq \sizep\run\msym$, because every $\seasym_2$ transition consumes one entry from the environment, which are created only by $\msym$ transitions. \item $\seasym_1$ transitions decrease the size of the code; \item The size of the code is increased by $\seasym_2$ transitions, but after a $\seasym_1$ transition there cannot be any $\seasym_2$ transition because the stack becomes non-empty. \item Therefore, the maximum number of consecutive $\seasym_1$ transitions is bound by the size of the code. \end{enumerate}

 \item Let us first show that final states $\state_f$ have shape $\fourstate\pans\val\emptylist\emptylist$.
-We have the following points: \begin{itemize} \item \emph{The code of a final state is a value}: it cannot be an application, because transition $\seasym_1$ would apply, and cannot be a variable $\var$, because by the closure invariant (\reflemma{skeletal-mam-qual-invariants}.1) there has to be an environment entry on $\var$, and so transition $\esym$ would apply; \item \emph{The stack is empty}: because, given that the code is an abstraction, is the stack is non-empty then a $\msym$ transition would apply; \item \emph{The environment is empty}: because, given that the code is a value and the stack is empty, then transition $\seasym_2$ would apply. \end{itemize} A straightfoward induction on partial answers shows that final states read back to answers. \qedhere \end{enumerate} \end{proof}
+We have the following points: \begin{itemize} \item \emph{The code of a final state is a value}: it cannot be an application, because transition $\seasym_1$ would apply, and cannot be a variable $\var$, because by the closure invariant (\reflemma{skeletal-mam-qual-invariants}.1) there has to be an environment entry on $\var$, and so transition $\esym$ would apply; \item \emph{The stack is empty}: because, given that the code is an abstraction, if the stack is non-empty then a $\msym$ transition would apply; \item \emph{The environment is empty}: because, given that the code is a value and the stack is empty, then transition $\seasym_2$ would apply. \end{itemize} A straightfoward induction on partial answers shows that final states read back to answers. \qedhere \end{enumerate} \end{proof}

 The next theorem states that the Silly MAM implements the SSC.
-It is slightly weaker than other implementation theorems because the simulation of the calculus by the machine is formulated in a \emph{big-step} manner (that is, looking at evaluations to normal form), rather than step-by-step (or small-step).
+It is slightly weaker than other implementation theorems in two respects.
+First, because the simulation of the calculus by the machine is formulated in a \emph{big-step} manner (that is, looking at evaluations to normal form), rather than step-by-step (or small-step).
 This is inevitable given the fact that we are relating the machine to the whole calculus and not to a specific strategy.
+Second, the structural reduction part requires a transitive closure, as explained by the following remark.

+\begin{rem} The structural reduction $\stredapp$ that we used for the MAM is closed transitively, so that $\stredapp\stredapp\subset \stredapp$, that is, we can merge many structural reduction steps into a single one.
+This is used in the proof of the MAM implementation theorem to have a single structural reduction step at the end of the reduction sequence at the calculus level.

+Note that, instead, it is not possible to merge $\stred$ steps (which are defined as the concatenation $\stredapp\stredans$), for two reasons.
+First, $\stredans$ is not closed transitively.
+Second, even if we would close $\stredans$ transitively, $\stredapp$ and $\stredans$ have different contextual closures, and this fact forbids (the transitive closure of) $\stredans$ to postpone after $\stredapp$, which is required to merge two $\stred$ steps. \end{rem}

-\begin{thm}[Silly MAM implementation] Let $\tm$ be a closed term. \begin{enumerate} \item \emph{Runs to small-step evaluations}: for any Silly MAM run $\run: \compilrel\tm\state \tomach^* \statetwo$ there exists a $\tow$-evaluation $\deriv: \tm \townotgcv^* \stred\decode\statetwo$;
+\begin{thm}[Silly MAM implementation] Let $\tm$ be a closed term. \begin{enumerate} \item \emph{Runs to small-step evaluations}: for any Silly MAM run $\run: \compilrel\tm\state \tomach^* \statetwo$ there exists a $\tow$-evaluation $\deriv: \tm \townotgcv^* \stred^*\decode\statetwo$;